RobinBoers/blog.geheimesite.nl/stupid-stuff-was-taken/content/post/open-in-terminal.md

 date: 2022-02-28T03:56:00.003-08:00
 draft: false
 url: /2022/02/open-in-terminal.html
+categories: ["note"]
 tags:
-- ubuntu
-- terminal
-- filemanager
+- cli
 - linux
-- elementaryOS
-- terminalemulator
+- elementary
 ---

 This is how to add an "Open terminal here" entry to the eOS file manager.